Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-4-proxy-configuration.md

 Pocket requires that nodes have an SSL ([Secure Sockets Layer](https://www.cloudflare.com/learning/ssl/what-is-ssl/)) certificate for secure communications.
 SSL is a layer of security that sits on top of TCP/IP ([Internet Protocol Suite](https://en.wikipedia.org/wiki/Internet\_protocol\_suite)).
 It’s used to encrypt the data sent between a client and a server.
 To use SSL, you need to have a certificate and a key.
 Thankfully, getting an SSL certificate and key is straightforward and free.

-To get a certificate, we’ll be using[ Let’s Encrypt](https://letsencrypt.org/), which is a service that issues SSL certificates for free.
-We’ll also be using software called[ certbot](https://certbot.eff.org/) to register, install, and renew the certificate.
+To get a certificate, we’ll be using[Let’s Encrypt](https://letsencrypt.org/), which is a service that issues SSL certificates for free.
+We’ll also be using software called[certbot](https://certbot.eff.org/) to register, install, and renew the certificate.

 #### Registering an SSL certificate <a href="#registering-an-ssl-certificate" id="registering-an-ssl-certificate"></a>